 You'll want to check out our post with more than 700 FREE pumpkin carving stencils.
 No matter what the theme you will find a stencil to match.
 All difficulty levels are included.

 5. Olive Spider Cheese Balls: Source your favorite cheese ball recipe for this one.
 On top of the foundation layer (for instance a piece of toasted baguette) scoop a dollop of your cheese ball recipe.
 Top with a black olive.
-Cut another olive into thing slices for the legs.
+Cut another olive into thin slices for the legs.
 If you would like eyes on your spider, pipe on some of the cheese.

 6. Butterspider Pudding: You could use any pudding flavor, really.
 But I do love that creepy crawly look given by the homemade butterscotch pudding.
 (A tiny bit of black food coloring would make it look even swampier.)
-Thrown on a few plastic bugs and you have a gross out treat that is on the healthier side.
+Throw on a few plastic bugs and you have a gross out treat that is on the healthier side.